UniversalDependencies/docs/_gub/index.md

 ### Core Arguments, Oblique Arguments and Adjuncts

-As a head-marking language, core arguments, except oblique core arguments are cross-referenced on the predicate, as in the example below:
+As a head-marking language, core arguments, except oblique core arguments may be cross-referenced on the predicate, as in the example below:

 ```
-uzakook

-u-Z-akook

-3-3-empty
+uzapo

+u-Z-apo

+3-3-do

-He/She/They empty it/them
+He/She/They do it/them
 ```

-This is the case only when the object is third-person.
-For this reason the feature [Person](https://universaldependencies.org/u/feat/Person.html) takes values combining both arguments (A dn P): `Person=13`, `Person=23`, and `Person=33`.
-No othe combinations occur.

----
-**Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
-Describe other noteworthy features.
-Include links to language-specific feature definitions if any.

----

-## Syntax

-*

----
-**Instruction**: Give criteria for identifying core arguments (subjects and objects), and describe the range of copula constructions in nonverbal clauses.
-List all subtype relations used.
-Include links to language-specific relations definitions if any.

----

 ## Treebanks